catekui/Sweet-Pizza-Kitchen/README.md

 # SWEET PIZZA KITCHEN

 ##### By Catherine Wangui
-### This is a website that enable customers to order different sizesof pizzas with an option of choosing different toppings and crust, delivery and displays the total cost.
+### This is a website that enable customers to order different sizes of pizzas with an option of choosing different toppings and crust, delivery and displays the total cost.

 ## Table of Content